pierocarrion/ImageRescaling/README.md

 ## Usage

 1. Prepare your input image: Place the image you want to rescale in the project directory.
-2. Run the application from the command line: `dotnet run --project ConsoleImageRescaling.csproj`
+2. Run the application from the command line: `dotnet run --project ImageRescaling.csproj`
 3. The application will prompt you for the input image filename, target width, and target height.
 4. Choose the desired rescaling method: Enter `1` to use EMGU or `2` to use CUDA for the rescaling operation.
 5. The application will perform the rescaling operation and save the output image in the project directory.